kathie-data/financial-transactions-sql/README.md

 type;

 How to Run This Project
-Clone this repository:
+Clone this repository:t
-sh
-Copy
-Edit
 git clone https://github.com/kathie-data/financial-transactions-sql.git

-Open SQLite and load the database: sh
+Open SQLite and load the database:t sqlite3 financial_transactions.db
-Copy
-Edit
-sqlite3 financial_transactions.db

 Run queries inside SQLite:
-sql
-Copy
-Edit
 SELECT * FROM transactions LIMIT 5;
 📌 Next Steps
 🛠️ Extend analysis with more SQL queries.